 #3 – ABC Analysis

-This method is used to manage the inventories by categorizing them in three grades on the basis of the valuation of the materials.
-This helps in dividing the resources in a better-managed way.
+ABC analysisABC AnalysisABC analysis refers to the inventory management technique to identify items that constitute a significant part of the overall inventory value and categorize them into critical, essential and moderately important. is used to manage the inventories by categorizing them in three grades based on the valuation of the materials.
+It helps in dividing the resources in a better-managed way.

 #4 – Batch Making